diparthshah/IPC-Example/Readme.md

 ## Implementation Of Inter-Process Communication in Linux Environment Using C Language

 * writer.c : Program to write string to FIFO buffers
-* reader.c : Program to read string wriiten by writer process
+* reader.c : Program to read string written by writer process

 ##### Note: Both programs must be executed concurrently